about this trip:

 There is no better way to see Dinosaur National Monument than from the river.
 And there is no better way to spend a vacation than on the river.
 A multi day Yampa River trip will be an unforgettable adventure.

-Here at Adventurelocals.com we have worked as guides on this stretch of river for nearly a decade (with the company we will send you with).
-Ask us anything about the Yampa River and we will gladly share our knowledge of this beautiful place.
-Or, let us know when you want to reft the Yampa River and we will get back to you with available dates and a free quote:
+Here at Adventurelocals.com we have worked as guides on this stretch of river for nearly a decade and have completed over 100 successful trips.
+Ask us anything about the Yampa River and we will gladly share our knowledge of this amazing place.